 Both Carrowniskey, and the adjoining beach at Cross, are world famous surfing beaches and the best months for surfing are May and June and again in August and September.

 Silver Strand – remote and beautiful

-Silver Stand is a beautiful, secluded beach, located about 15kms south west of Louisburgh, along the R378, near Killadoon.
+Silver Stand is a beautiful, secluded beach, located about 15kms south-west of Louisburgh, alongside the R378, near Killadoon.

 Indeed, Silver Strand is easily one of the most beautiful beaches in Ireland – and although remote – it definitely worth visiting.

 It is a sheltered strand with magnificent views of Inishturk Island and further south Inishbofin and Clare Island to the north.

 Silver Strand and the adjoining Doovirla Beach are among the most picturesque in County Mayo, sheltered by rocky headlands, and high sand dunes.